apostrophecms/apostrophe-documentation/docs/modules/apostrophe-docs/index.md

 fetching documents of all types.
 This is useful when implementing something like the [apostrophe-search](../apostrophe-search/index.html) module.

+## Options

+**`trashInSchema`: if set to `true`, a "trash" checkbox appears in the schema for each doc type, and pieces in the trash can be edited.
+Pages in the trash are visually displayed beneath a trashcan for every "folder" (parent page), which is another way of expressing that trash is just a flag.

+This allows pages to be restored to their exact previous position and decouples moving pages from trashing pages, which is useful for the `apostrophe-workflow` module.
+In addition, it becomes possible to edit the page settings of a page that is in the trash.
+Similar benefits apply to pieces and are needed for the workflow module.
+On the minus side, a trashcan at each level is less intuitive to users raised on the traditional shared trashcan.

 ## Methods
 ### enableCollection(*callback*) *[api]*

+### ensureSlugIndex(*callback*) *[api]*
+Index on the slug property.
+Emits a slugIndex event with a params object so it can be altered by other listening modules
+### getSlugIndexParams() *[api]*

 ### ensureIndexes(*callback*) *[api]*